 HMS Leigh Education

 HMS Leigh – Guardian of the Thames is a community lead heritage and arts project that aims to connect people of all ages with the history of Southend Pier, aka HMS Leigh, during WW2.
 Supported by the National Lottery Heritage Fund, the Arts Council and Southend Borough Council, this project was part of the VE 75 celebrations.

 Over 140,000 people engaged with the project online in May 2020.
 This overwhelming response has generated a wonderful outpouring of largely unknown source materials.
 The HMS Leigh Steering Group believe that this offered a huge opportunity to teach local history at a completely different level and inspire younger generations to follow in the footsteps of those resourceful men and women who together turned a pleasure pier into a naval battle station during WW2.

-Thanks to the vision and generosity of our partners and funders, the HMS Leigh Team are inviting all Southend Schools on May 6th to May 7th, 2021 to Southend Pier to take part in an enriched history of HMS Leigh and to celebrate VE76 together.
-If Covid-19 is still a threat by 2021, HMS Leigh - Guardian of the Thames will evolve to keep everyone safe as it did in 2020.
-The dream is to transform Southend Pier into a giant collaboration of everything that is great about the past and the present with young people’s creativity being centre stage.
+Thanks to the vision and generosity of our partners and funders, the HMS Leigh Team are inviting all Southend Schools on May 6th to May 7th, 2021 to this website to take part in an online celebration of VE76 together.
+Then in September Thursday 23rd of Friday 24th the live event will transform Southend Pier into a giant collaboration of everything that is great about the past and the present with young people’s creativity being centre stage.